 But then a very short while later they do the same thing again, only this time it goes on for 60-whole-damn-seconds.
 On paper, a minute of absolutely nothing appearing on screen might not sound like much, but even in a sleepier, more restrained sci-fi thriller, it’s an eon.

 Later, we meet an old woman with another unsettling story to tell, and she at least appears on screen for the duration, but it’s quite a duration.
 Ten minutes of pure telling of a story where it seems a couple of short flashbacks, even with the scene blurred to reuse actors if you couldn’t afford any others, could have spiced things up and kept them visually engaging in this visual medium.

 This is a movie with a fun, there-for-no-reason tracking shot that takes us from one side of town to another, after all.
 It’s set up as though it’s an elongated episode of a classic, Outer Limits style television show.
 It’s not as if it was made by people who didn’t recognize the appeal visuals, particularly in a movie like this.
 It’s just that in those crucial moments, they elected to eschew even the slightest visual panache, and I can’t say I didn’t find those parts a little disappointing because of it.

 Final Verdict: Well, I did say I plan to re-watch it, didn’t I?
-Despite the things I didn’t like, I’m still being drawn back to it, so it obviously did some things very well.
+Despite the things I didn’t like, I’m still being drawn back to it, so it obviously did many things very well.